bigginlab/OxCompBio/tutorials/MD/prerun/setup/README.md

 ## MD System Setup

-Contains the output files generated during the preparation and energy-minimisation of the protein system.
+This directory contains the output files generated during the preparation and energy-minimisation of the protein system.